Owais-CodeHub/3D-Medical-Imaging-Review/README.md

-# 3D-Medical-Imaging-Review
+# 🌐 3D-Medical-Imaging-Review

 ## Voxels to Vision: A Comprehensive Review Tracing the Evolution of 3D Medical Imaging Analysis from Classic CNNs to Emerging Foundation Models

+---

+### 📖 About This Review
 This repository serves as a companion resource to our review paper *"Voxels to Vision"*.

-The review traces the evolution of **3D medical image analysis**, highlighting how the field has progressed from early deep learning architectures such as CNNs and RNNs, to generative models (VAEs, GANs, diffusion models), and more recently to large-scale **foundation models** that integrate vision, language, and multimodal pre-training.
+The paper traces the **evolution of 3D medical image analysis**, highlighting the transformation from early deep learning architectures to modern foundation models.
+Specifically, it covers:
+- 🏛️ **Classic Deep Learning Models** – CNNs, RNNs, and early Transformers
+- 🧪 **Generative Models** – VAEs, GANs, and diffusion models for synthesis, augmentation, and reconstruction
+- 🌍 **Foundation Models** – multimodal architectures that integrate vision, language, and large-scale pre-training for universal medical imaging tasks

-Our work provides:
+Our review provides:
-- A **historical perspective** on how 3D medical imaging analysis has evolved over the last decade.
+- A **historical perspective** on how 3D medical imaging has advanced over the past decade
-- A **comparative discussion** of strengths, limitations, and applications of each paradigm across core tasks such as segmentation, detection, classification, reconstruction, and report generation.
+- **Comparative insights** into strengths, limitations, and performance across tasks such as segmentation, detection, classification, reconstruction, and report generation
-- Insights into **emerging research frontiers** including multimodal fusion, generalization across institutions, and the integration of trustworthy AI in clinical practice.
+- Discussion of **emerging research frontiers** including multimodal fusion, cross-institution generalization, and trustworthy AI for clinical adoption
-- A curated collection of **resources** to support researchers and practitioners in the field.
+- A **curated resource hub** for datasets and open-source code

 ---

-## 📚 Available Resources in This Repository
+## 📚 Available Resources

+This repository collects practical resources to help researchers, students, and practitioners accelerate their work in 3D medical image analysis.

-- 📊 **3D Medical Imaging Datasets**
+### 📊 Public 3D Medical Imaging Datasets
-  A curated list of publicly available datasets (MRI, CT, PET, Ultrasound) for tasks such as tumor segmentation, organ delineation, disease classification, and population-level studies.
-Each entry includes dataset description, modality, tasks, and official access links.
+A curated list of openly available datasets covering MRI, CT, PET, and Ultrasound modalities.

-- 🤖 **AI Models and GitHub Repositories**
-  A selection of open-source projects related to **3D deep learning**, covering medical-specific frameworks (e.g., nnUNet, MONAI, VoxelMorph) as well as general-purpose 3D computer vision models (e.g., PointNet, Minkowski Engine, Kaolin).
-These repositories provide code for segmentation, classification, detection, augmentation, and generative modeling.

-- 📑 **Citation Information**
-  BibTeX entry for citing our review paper if you use this repository or the resources listed here in your own research.

----

-By bringing these resources together, this repository aims to act as a **practical guide** for researchers, students, and practitioners who want to explore or build upon the rapidly evolving landscape of **3D medical image analysis**.

-## 1. Public 3D Medical Imaging Datasets

 | Dataset Name | Modality | Task(s) | No. of Subjects / Scans | Access Link |
 |--------------|----------|---------|--------------------------|-------------|